 Put simply, insider threats fall into one of two categories:

 Accidental insiders don’t mean to cause your business harm.
-They don’t realize that a careless or hasty action they’re taking is wrong or that it might put data at risk.
+They simply are not aware that a careless or hasty action they’re taking is wrong or that it might put data at risk, so the do it anyway.
 Accidental insiders may:

 - Take home sensitive information to complete work